 What else should you know?
 Founded by workers in the local coal mines, hard graft is interwoven in the club’s DNA; losing is tolerated as long as fans see the players give their absolute all out on the pitch.
 The derby rivalry with neighbours Dortmund is one of the fiercest in world football – hence Schalke celebrating as if they had won after rescuing a last-gasp 4-4 draw after being 4-0 down in 2017/18.

-Injuries to key players including Salif Sane, Benjamin Stambouli and Benito Raman have interrupted the team’s ambitions this term, but David Wagner’s side are still on course for a top-six finish.
-Goals have proven hard to come by in 2019/20, with only four teams having scored fewer than their haul of 30, but top-scorer Suat Serdar (seven) has impressed in midfield to such an extent that Joachim Löw made him a full Germany international in October 2019.
+Injuries to key players including Salif Sane, Benjamin Stambouli and Benito Raman interrupted the team’s ambitions last term, as David Wagner’s side slid from an early title challenge to 12th by the end of the season.
+They eventually went 16-games without victory at the back end of the campaign (D6, L10) and goals proved hard to come by in 2019/20, with only the relegated bottom two sides having scored fewer than their haul of 38.
+Top-scorer Suat Serdar (seven) did, however, impress enough in midfield that Joachim Löw made him a full Germany international in October 2019.

 Watch: How David Wagner revolutionised Schalke